hexops/mach/libs/dusk/README.md

-# mach/dusk - a WebGPU implementation
+# mach/dusk - WebGPU implementation in Zig

 This repository is a separate copy of the same library in the [main Mach repository](https://github.com/hexops/mach), and is automatically kept in sync, so that anyone can use this library in their own project if they like!

 ## Current Status

-this library is in **very early stages** and under heavy development and there's hundred known bugs/missing features.
+Dusk is in **very early stages** and under heavy development; there are hundreds of known bugs/missing features.

 ### WGSL compiler